 - If you have sudden, severe, or continuous muscle pain or weakness

 - Shortness of breath

-- Feeling foggy or confused
+- · Feeling foggy or confused

-- Vomitina

-- Tea-colored urine
+- Unable to move your eyes or you notice your eyelids droop

-- Any chest pain
+- · Any chest pain

 Call your oncologist's office immediately.
 If no one is available, go directly to the emergency room.